-Hecate Energy's investment will result in 75 million dollars in positive economic stimulus including jobs created during construction and operations that will benefit local and regional building trades, restaurants, lodging, gas stations, and stores.
+• Hecate Energy's investment will result in tens of millions of dollars in positive economic stimulus including jobs created during construction and operations that will benefit local and regional building trades, restaurants, lodging, gas stations, and stores.

 ENVIRONMENTAL STEWARDSHIP

 Hecate Energy's environmental philosophy is based on protecting our air, earth and water with clean energy.
 We have a responsibility to the planet to limit environmental impacts.